zupta/slate/source/index.html.md

 3. __Cancellation API__: Cancel shipment manifested on Courier Partner for faster returns and higher inventory availability
 4. __Recommendation Engine__: Recommend list of Courier Partners in priority order
 5. __Serviceability API__: Check pincode serviceability
+6. __Expected Date of Delivery API__: Check predictive sla time range for any shipment
-6. __Pickup Request API__: Recommend list of Courier Partners in priority order
+7. __Pickup Request API__: Recommend list of Courier Partners in priority order

 <!--We have language bindings in Shell, Ruby, PHP and Python!-->